csgf/csgf/installation-configuration/docs/config-grid-and-cloud-engine.rst

 MySQL Server Configuration
 ==========================

 Remeber that you need to configure the database.
-You can do that following :doc: `this guide <config-user-tracking-db-in-mysql>`_
+You can do that following :doc:`this guide <./config-user-tracking-db-in-mysql>`

 Installation